ayushsachdeva-icubeswire/Daawat-rice-challenge-awareness-dashboard/README.md

-# Darkone Dashboard - React TypeScript
+# Daawat Rice Challenge Awareness Dashboard - React

 A comprehensive and modern admin dashboard built with React, TypeScript, and Bootstrap.
 Features a professional dark theme with advanced data visualization and management capabilities.